Anna Gifty Opoku-Agyeman: The Sadie Collective

 In 2018, Opoku-Agyeman and Fanta Traore co-founded a nonprofit organization called the Sadie Collective, which aims to increase the number of Black women working in quantitative data fields, including economics, data science, and public policy.
 The collective offers mentorship and hosts programming, including the annual Sadie Tanner Mossell Alexander Conference for Economics and Related Fields.
 Opoku-Agyeman served as the CEO of the organization until March 2021.
 Several of her published works and media features, which advocate for the advancement and inclusion of black women in economics, have been the result of collaboration with Lisa D. Cook, the first African American woman and first woman of color to sit on the Federal Reserve Board of Governors.

 Black Birders Week

 In 2020, Opoku-Agyeman co-founded and co-organized Black Birders Week, a series of online events organized to highlight and celebrate Black birders, naturalists, and outdoor enthusiasts.
 Her aim was to improve the visibility of Black people in non-stereotypical situations, and to advocate for science organizations to give Black people the platform and resources to engage in engagement and outreach activities.
 Additionally, the inaugural Black Birders Week produced content in collaboration with the National Audubon Society and the Monterey Bay Aquarium.
+Opoku-Agyeman, alongside the founding members of Black Birders Week, received the Richard and Patricia Kane Conservation and Education Award in 2020.

+The Double Tax

+In 2025, Opoku-Agyeman wrote The Double Tax: How Women of Color are Overcharged and Underpaid with a foreword from Chelsea Clinton.
+The book analyzes the costs associated with racism and sexism women face across a lifetime.
+Opoku-Agyeman explores topics across beauty, career, housing, motherhood, caregiving, and retirement using quantitative and qualitative data.
+The term "the double tax", as defined by the book, has been used to describe racial and gender disparities in Unemployment, Homeownership, and the Cannabis industry.
+Several organizations and academic institutions have hosted talks about the book such as the Bank of England, The Century Foundation, and St. Catherine University.
+In 2026, Opoku-Agyeman delivered the CEW+ Mullin Welch Endowed Lecture at Ford School of Public Policy based on the book.
+On tour, Opoku-Agyeman was joined by Chelsea Clinton, Hope Walz, Governor Tim Walz's daughter, and Mikki Kendall, the author of Hood Feminism.
+The Double Tax was named by the Los Angeles Times as one of the best science books of 2025 by Alie Ward, the host of Ologies (podcast).